Highs in the Mid-Sixties: Highs in the Mid-Sixties, Volume 5: Michigan

 Highs in the Mid-Sixties, Volume 5: Michigan is a compilation album in the Highs in the Mid-Sixties series, featuring recordings that were released in Michigan.
 Highs in the Mid-Sixties, Volume 6 and Highs in the Mid-Sixties, Volume 19 are later volumes that feature bands from this state.

 This album was released in 1983 as an LP by AIP Records (as #AIP-10007).

-Notes on the tracks

-Other tracks by the Underdogs and the 4 of Us are included on Highs in the Mid-Sixties, Volume 6, as are others by the Blues Company (though under a slightly different name).